 Have you ever noticed how the ingredient list in quite a few of our skin care products keeps getting longer along with smaller print on the labels?
 Sometimes, I need to bring out my glasses or use a magnifying glass just to decipher the label to check that I’m buying the best cleansing product ingredients.
 After all, I want to help my complexion flourish, not hinder its beauty by randomly trusting my skin to just anything.
-If you think that cleanser ingredients are your least important skin care concern and are not satisfied with your complexion, then you are doing your skin a disservice by neglecting to be informed.
-Therefore, let me share just the basics of what you should be looking for on those cleansing products to keep your skin at its best with sorting through skin cleanser ingredients.
+If you think that ingredients in face cleansers are your least important skin care concern and are not satisfied with your complexion, then you are doing your skin a disservice by neglecting to be informed.
+Therefore, let me share just the basics of what you should be looking for on those face cleansers to keep your skin at its best by sorting through skin cleanser ingredients.

 Determining which face cleansers are the best, you need to take into consideration ingredients and the skin care benefits they claim to offer.
 Besides beneficial anti-aging ingredients like antioxidants and vitamins or alpha hydroxy acids for exfoliation, the first ingredient on that cleanser that you want to see is water, preferably purified water having the largest concentration in the formula.
 Since ingredients are ranked on the label from the largest amount and descending to the least of an ingredient, purified water in the number one spot means the more pure, gentle hydration this cleanser provides.